-Repeatedly push and release the "mode" button until the indicator on the face of the meter points to "TRIP".
+Push and release the "mode" button until the indicator on the face of the meter points to "TRIP".
+The meter will display the distance the boat has traveled since the meter was last reset.
 To reset the trip meter to "0", press the "set" and "mode" button together.

-- The trip distance is shown in kilometers or miles depending upon the unit of measurement selected for the speedometer. - The trip distance is kept in memory by battery power.
+- The trip distance will be shown in kilometers or miles depending upon the unit of measurement selected for the speedometer. - The trip distance is kept in memory by battery power.
 The stored data will be lost if the battery is disconnected.